PromoScience

 A very broad range of activities promoting NSE are eligible for funding.
 The following points answer common questions about eligibility.

-• Ongoing programming: Activities must be delivered on a continual basis from year to year.
+Activities must be delivered on a continual basis from year to year.
 One-time, project-specific activities are not eligible.

-• Programming in the NSE: Proposed activities must include significant NSE-focused content and be primarily focused on promoting interest and careers in the NSE.
+Proposed activities must include significant NSE-focused content and be primarily focused on promoting interest and careers in the NSE.
 Programming focused primarily on health, medicine, social sciences or arts is not eligible for support, nor is programming primarily focused on advocacy.

-• New/pilot programs: Such applications must include strong evidence of the feasibility and anticipated impact of the activities (i.e., support letters, data from similar successful programs).
+Such applications must include strong evidence of the feasibility and anticipated impact of the activities (i.e., support letters, data from similar successful programs).

-• Proposals with broad impact and reach: We encourage proposals at the national, provincial, territorial and regional levels.
+We encourage proposals at the national, provincial, territorial and regional levels.
 We will not support local activities unless they are part of targeted programming for underrepresented groups in NSE.

 Current award holders

-If your organization received the last payment of an active award in January of this year, it is eligible to apply in September for continued support of these activities.
 If the last payment of an ongoing award is scheduled for next January, wait until the following September to apply for continued support for the same activity.

-In both cases, a new full application will be required at the time of application.
+A new full application will be required at the time of application.

 Multiple awards

-PromoScience will allow a non-profit organization, a non-federal museum or science centre, or a department in a post-secondary institution to hold multiple, concurrent awards as long as they clearly demonstrate in the application that there is no overlap in any way with the activities already supported through their active PromoScience grant(s) (see Call for applications, under Organization’s financial picture, point 4).
+PromoScience will allow a non-profit organization, a non-federal museum or science centre, or a department in a post-secondary institution to hold multiple, concurrent awards as long as they clearly demonstrate in the application that there is no overlap in any way with the activities already supported through their active PromoScience grant(s) (see Call for applications, under Organization’s financial status, point 4).
 The onus is on the applicant to find out what other activities in their non-profit organization, science centre, museum or department are currently supported by PromoScience.

 The expansion of currently funded activities into new geographical areas or to a new audience is considered overlap.
 Applications proposing such expansions are ineligible.
-You may reapply when your active grant has ended, with your new outreach area/audience clearly defined.
+You may reapply when your active grant has ended with your new outreach area/audience clearly defined.

 Only one application may be submitted per non-profit organization, non-federal museum or science centre, or department in a post-secondary institution per competition year.
 NSERC encourages organizers of science and engineering promotion activities for youth to coordinate and prioritize their activities within their own organization and to collaborate with other organizations.